kalekundert/byoc/docs/basic_tutorials/parameters.rst

 **********
 Parameters
 **********
-Parameters are the focal point of everything in BYOC.
+Parameters are the means by which you specify which values are loaded from which configuration sources, and are probably the most important part of BYOC to understand.
 They are created by defining `param` objects within the body of a class.
 The snippet below shows the simplest possible example of this.
 It creates a parameter named ``x``:

 .. code-block::